zodiacon/WindowsInternals/README.md

 # Windows Internals Book 7th Edition Tools
-The forthcoming Windows Internals book, 7th edition, uses many tools to demonstrate various features of the Windows operating system.
+The Windows Internals book, 7th edition Part 1, uses many tools to demonstrate various features of the Windows operating system.
 Most are from Sysinternals (http://www.sysinternals.com) and built-in tools.
 But some tools were written by Alex Ionescu and myself and used in the book; these will be published here with full source code.

 This is a work in progress, hopefully by the time the book is out, all tools will be in this repository.